oittaa/gcp-storage-emulator/README.md

 You can wipe the data by calling `server.wipe()`

-This can also be achieved (e.g. during tests) by hitting the `/wipe` endpoint
+This can also be achieved (e.g. during tests) by hitting the `/wipe` HTTP endpoint

 #### Example

-Create a test file `emulator-test.py`.

 ```python
 import os